PierrickPochelu/Benchmark_Anomaly_Detection_On_Timeseries/README.md

 ```

-To compare multiple workflows at scale on a large number of timeseries I design this workflow.
+To compare multiple workflows at scale on many time series I design this workflow.
 It allows to loop easily or distributed the computing of the experiments.
 Each step needs to be called using their id-name and may require specific hyperparameters.

 #![Big picture of the workflow](workflow.png)

 Methods used:
-- Features extractor may include: data augmentation (keyword: "DATAAUG"), ROCKET [[1]](#1) ("ROCKET"), autoencoder compression ("AE"), or no one ("IDENTITY").
+- Features extractor may include: data augmentation (keyword: "DATAAUG"), ROCKET [^1] ("ROCKET"), autoencoder compression ("AE"), or no one ("IDENTITY").
-- Realtime detectors:  Adaptive Resonance [[2]](#2) ("ARTIME"), CAD-KNN [[3]](#3) ("CADKNN"), OSE, Relative Entropy.
+- Realtime detectors:  Adaptive Resonance [[2]](#2) ("ARTIME"), CAD-KNN [^3] ("CADKNN"), OSE, Relative Entropy.
-- Offline detectors: Autocoender with loss reconstruction ("AE"), IsolationForest [[4]](#4) ("IFOREST"), One-class SVM ("ONESVM"), EllipticEnvelope ("ELLIPTIC").
+- Offline detectors: Autocoender with loss reconstruction ("AE"), IsolationForest [^4] ("IFOREST"), One-class SVM ("ONESVM"), EllipticEnvelope ("ELLIPTIC").

 References:
-[1]
+[^1]: "ROCKET: Exceptionally fast and accurate time series classification using random convolutional kernels", A. Dempster,  Data Mining and Knowledge Discovery 2020,  https://doi.org/10.1007/s10618-020-00701-z
-[2] Unsupervised real-time anomaly detection for streaming data
+[^2]: "Unsupervised real-time anomaly detection for streaming data", S. Ahmada et al., Neurocomputing 2017, https://doi.org/10.1016/j.neucom.2017.04.070
-[3] Conformalized density- and distance-based anomaly detection
+[^3]: "Conformal k-NN Anomaly Detector for Univariate Data Streams", V. Ishimtsev et al., PMLR 2017, http://proceedings.mlr.press/v60/ishimtsev17a/ishimtsev17a.pdf
-<a id="4">[4]</a>
+[^4]: "Isolation forest", ICDM 2008, F. T. Liu, https://doi.org/10.1109/ICDM.2008.17

-Notice: autoencoders are used for two different ways and require different hyperparameters.
-For features extraction we use 5 conv. layers, and the detector 9 conv. layers.
+Notice: autoencoders are used in two different ways and require different hyperparameters.
+For features extraction, we use 5 conv. layers, and the detector 9 conv. layers.

 Frameworks used:
-- tsaug [relevant doc page here](https://tsaug.readthedocs.io/en/stable/notebook/Examples%20of%20augmenters.html):  data augmentation for timeseries.
-It includes diverse kind of noises: speed shift, gaussian multiplicative noise on each value, ....
+- tsaug [relevant doc page here](https://tsaug.readthedocs.io/en/stable/notebook/Examples%20of%20augmenters.html):  data augmentation for time series.
+It includes diverse kinds of noise: speed shift, gaussian multiplicative noise on each value,...
-- pyts [relevant doc page here](https://pyts.readthedocs.io/en/stable/modules/transformation.html): data augmentation for timeseries.
+- pyts [relevant doc page here](https://pyts.readthedocs.io/en/stable/modules/transformation.html): data augmentation for time series.
 It includes recent methods such as ROCKET.
 - scikit-learn [relevant doc page here](https://scikit-learn.org/stable/modules/outlier_detection.html): (non-deep) Machine Learning offline anomaly detectors: One-class SVM, Isolation Forest, Elliptic Envelope...
 - numenta [github here](https://github.com/numenta/NAB): Realtime anomaly detection.
 It implements recent methods such as ARTime.
-- tensorflow2.9 [relevant doc page here](https://keras.io/examples/timeseries/timeseries_anomaly_detection/): Autoencoder for detect anomaly based on loss reconstruction, or Autoencoder for extract features.
+- tensorflow2.9 [relevant doc page here](https://keras.io/examples/timeseries/timeseries_anomaly_detection/): Autoencoder for detecting anomaly based on loss reconstruction, or Autoencoder for extract features.

 # DATASETS
-I tested my algorithms on NAB timeserie files <link>.
+I tested my algorithms on NAB time series files.
 58 are present,  I use 51 are valid for my large-scale experiments.
-I tagged 7 files invalid:
+I tagged 7 files as invalid:
-- Files containing too early anormalies.
-So, it make it impossible to calibrate the algorithms on anomaly-free signals
+- Files containing too early anomalies.
+So, it makes it impossible to calibrate the algorithms on anomaly-free signals
 - Files containing NaN values

 Notice: A few files are fully anomaly-free (e.g., realAWSCloudwatch/ec2_cpu_utilization_c6585a.csv).
-The F1-score formula would failed due to arithmetic reason (division per zero) but we expect the detector produces no False Positive.
+The F1-score formula would fail due to arithmetic reason (division per zero) but we expect the detector produces no False Positive.
 I compute the accuracy on them and tag it as "F1 score" in the remaining.

 The tested algorithms can be evaluated beyond those 51 files.
-Further possible investigations would include multi-variate time series, multi-modal time series, timeseries clustering with anomaly, ...
+Further possible investigations would include multi-variate time series, multi-modal time series, time series clustering, ...